Kotambail-Hegde/Masquerade-Emulator/README.md

   * GB / GBC implements Pixel Fetcher/FIFO
   * GBC supports GB mode
   * GB / GBC support GameGenie and GameShark cheats
-  * GB / GBC passes the complete Tom Harte's CPU test (both official and un-official opcodes)
+  * GB / GBC completely passes Tom Harte's SingleStepTests (both official and un-official opcodes) for SM83
   * GB / GBC passes the all the Blargg test suite except for the following
     * **oam bug.gb**
   * GB / GBC passes all of the Moon Eye tests except for the following: